 Recall that the purpose of Bates-stamping is to help identify documents that have been produced and to refer to them in proceedings.
 So, if Bates-Stamps are outdated, what should they be replaced with?

 Enter the MD5

 ESI evidence (which derives from the 1s and 0s of computer bits and bytes) does not require a Bates-stamp because it has something even better - a unique fingerprint.
 For every computer file, there is a 32-digit key that is unique to that file.
 The MD5 hash for a file looks something like this: `79054025255fb1a26e4bc422aef54eb4`.
 It's not very pretty, but it is worth its weight in gold.
 Instead of a number stamped on a piece of paper, the hash is a perfect method for specifying one and only one document.
-During discovery, producing parties can produce a list or spreadsheet alongside the evidence they produce that links each file with its hash, and that list will eliminate any doubt as to what was produced and when.
+During discovery, producing parties can utilize visual timelines or case outlines to produce a list or spreadsheet alongside the evidence they produce that links each file with its hash, and that list will eliminate any doubt as to what was produced and when.